TrEE-TIMC/cocoatree/README.md

 **COCOA-Tree** is a Python library to perform coevolution analyses of proteins and integrate phylogenetic information to better understand the coevolution signals.

+It regroups various coevolution metrics and corrections, such as statistical coevolution analysis (SCA) or mutual information (MI).

 Website: [tree-bioinfo-intra.timc.fr/projects/cocoa/](http://tree-bioinfo-intra.timc.fr/projects/cocoa/index.html)

 ## Library organization

+COCOA-Tree is organized in several modules, each allowing to perform different tasks of a coevolution analysis
+pipeline:

 [cocoatree_orga](../cocoatree_orga.pdf)